What is the Feature Extraction tool?

 When oriented perfectly in each vertical, horizontal or perpendicular direction, the accelerometer will produce a negative g value for that axes output as show below (the other axes readings will be zero).

-The ActiGraph device will sample and store each axes reading at a rate between 30-100Hz as selected by the user at the time of initialization.
+The ActiGraph device will sample and store data for each axis, reading at a rate between 30-100Hz as selected by the user at the time of initialization.
 The data stored during this time is what we refer to as "raw data."
 Use ActiLife to download the data from the device.
 Doing so will produce a *.gt3x file.
 This *.gt3x file is an archive file (zip) that contains several files, including a *.bin file which contains the raw sample data (NOTE: This sample data is bit-packed using a special algorithm and is subject to change at anytime.
 Use ActiLife to process *.gt3x files to guarantee the data remains consistent from device-to-device)

 Once data has been collected, the Feature Extraction tool can be used to isolate certain time and/or frequency domain characteristics from the raw data.
 Use the "Add Dataset(s)" option to select up to 100 *.gt3x files for analyses in the Feature Extraction tool.